Penn State Nittany Lions: Cross Country

 The Penn State Club Cross Country is a member of the National Intercollegiate Running Club Association (NIRCA).
 The women's team has won five NIRCA National Championships (2006, 2009, 2010, 2015, 2016) and the men's team has won one (2019).

 Gymnastics

 Penn State Club Gymnastics participates in NAIGC (National Association of Intercollegiate Gymnastics Clubs) competition.
 In recent history both the men's and women's teams have had great success, including national titles for the men in 2009 and 2010.
 The women have had similar success with top-five finishes every year since 2009.

 Ice hockey

-In addition to the varsity men's and women's ice hockey teams, PSU fields a men's club team in American Collegiate Hockey Association Division 2 and the Mid-Atlantic Collegiate Hockey Association, as well as a women's club team in American Collegiate Hockey Association Women's Division 1 and the Eastern Collegiate Women's Hockey League.
+In addition to the varsity men's and women's ice hockey teams, PSU fields a men's club team in American Collegiate Hockey Association Division 2 and the Atlantic Coast Collegiate Hockey League, as well as a women's club team in American Collegiate Hockey Association Women's Division 1 and the Eastern Collegiate Women's Hockey League.